arnold-c/CSDNoise/manuscript/manuscript.typ

 $$$

 where $r_"null"$ equals the sum of ranks for the null time series, and $n_"null"$ and $n_"emergent"$ refer to the number of null and emergent simulations, respectively.
-An AUC of 0.5 indicates the EWS is similarly correlated with both emergent and null time series, offering no benefit; values > 0.5 indicate a positive correlation with emergent time series, and < 0.5 indicate the EWS metric is more strongly correlated with the null simulations.
+An AUC of 0.5 indicates the EWS is similarly correlated with both emergent and null time series, offering no benefit; values > 0.5 indicate a positive correlation with emergent time series, and < 0.5 indicates the EWS metric is negatively correlated with the emergent simulations.
-AUC values are commonly transformed to $|"AUC" - 0.5|$ to highlight the strength of the correlation with emergence, with values close to 0 exhibiting poor performance @brettAnticipatingEpidemicTransitions2018.
+AUC values are commonly transformed as $|"AUC" - 0.5|$ to highlight the strength of the correlation with emergence, with values close to 0 exhibiting poor performance, and a value of 0.5 indicating perfect correlation @brettAnticipatingEpidemicTransitions2018.

 The primary mode of evaluation for the EWS metrics relies on computing and triggering an alert based upon a set of conditions.
 The alert scenario is defined as the combination of diagnostic test, noise structure and magnitude, and EWS metric.